ktp-forked-repos/js-algorithms-data-structures/data-structures/hash-table/Readme.md

 into an array in which an element will be inserted or searched.
 By using a good hash function, hashing can work well.
 Under reasonable assumptions, the average time required to search for an element in a hash table is O(1).

+## PlayGround
+You can check out the [live demo](https://repl.it/@IlkinHuseynoff/Data-Structure-Hash-Table) to explore source code and play around with it.

 ## Methods

 - [x] `hash()`: Hash function.